fbpx

 ALLISON HORNER

-Although she has retired from her career as a ballet dancer, Allison remains focused on dance, sharing her love for the art as a teacher and choreographer.
+Although she has retired from her career as a ballet dancer, Allison remains focused on dance, sharing her love for the art as a choreographer and teacher.
 She has choreographed numerous productions in the United States and Europe and our very own Clubhouse Theatre.
-Allison has taught various forms of dance in the United States and Europe has been teaching dance and overseeing the dance program at ClubHouse Academy for over 12 years.
+Allison has taught various forms of dance in the United States and Europe.
+She has been teaching dance and overseeing the dance program at Clubhouse Academy since 2008.
+In 2016, she became the program director for the Clubhouse Theatre.

 TANYA BAEZA